ParjitaMunshi/ParjitaMunshi/README.md

-### Hi there 👋
+### Hello there 👋

-A curious mind with a passion for data-driven decision making.
-Currently learning Python, SQL, and machine learning algorithms to build predictive models and gain insights from data.
-Excited to contribute to the data science community and collaborate on projects.Actively seeking internship opportunities to gain hands-on experience in the field
+Welcome to my GitHub profile!
+I'm a curious individual driven by a passion for data-driven decision-making.
+My current focus lies in the dynamic realms of Data Science and Machine Learning.
+Leveraging the power of Large Language Models and Deep Learning, I'm dedicated to crafting meaningful applications and extracting valuable insights from data.

+Enthusiastic about the further journey of exploration and innovation! 🚀